olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 17 the script Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. in task 18 the script Display all lines of the file /etc/ssh/sshd_config starting with a letter. in task 19 the script Replace all characters A and c from input to Z and e respectively.
+in task 17 the script Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. in task 18 the script Display all lines of the file /etc/ssh/sshd_config starting with a letter. in task 19 the script Replace all characters A and c from input to Z and e respectively. in task 20 the script remove all letter c and c from input